gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 can't be a coincidence."

 "You're right—it's not.
 It's idiocy."
 Ishad was back.
 He had his breastplate on, and was sweating freely in the morning heat.
-"Let's see if we can seat a bit of it out of you."
+"Let's see if we can beat a bit of it out of you."
 We practiced for an hour before the sun drove us indoors to eat and rest.
 That was when Ishad started teaching me all those stupid combinations.

 But he was right—time *was* wasting.
 I felt it with every breath.
-Kerrem said his whole family had argued it around and around when they got word, and had agreed that had to see the oath through or my soul would wander unbound until some dark thing ate it or some kind-hearted magician laid it to rest.
+Kerrem said his whole family had argued it around and around when they got word, and had agreed that I had to see the oath through or my soul would wander unbound until some dark thing ate it or some kind-hearted magician laid it to rest.

 They're not short on imagination, Kerrem's family, but maybe this time they were